Buffalo Business First Most Powerful 200 Women #23 (2021)

 As the Executive Director of the UB Biorepository I oversee its operations and programmatic direction.
 The biorepository was established to create an enterprise wide collection of human and model system biomaterial for biomedical research.
 The biorepository is a regulatory compliant, automated, and technology forward infrastructure that meets all of the demands for government, academic and commercial projects.; Executive Director of the UB Biorepository

-Represent the Biochemistry Department at Faculty Council meetings; Faculty council representative
+Represent the Biochemistry Department as the alternate for Faculty Council meetings; Faculty council representative